slacgismo/TESS/docs/Database Operations.md

 ## `add`

-The `add` operation is required to define a new entry in a table.
+The `add` operation defines a new entry in a table.
 Because all data is immutable and it must be possible to obtain the complete state of the system for any given time in the past, all `set` operations are implemented as `add` operations with table-specific semantics considered, e.g., `add` may require non-existence of a field value, and `set` may require existence of a field value.

 ## `get`

-The `get` operation is required to get the data for an existing entry in a table.
+The `get` operation obtains the data for an existing entry in a table.

 ## `find`

-The `find` operation is required to obtained the record id for an entry in a table.
-By default, `find` operations obtain the most recently added entry that matches.
-If the date and time have been changed using the `set_clock` operation, `get` operations obtain the value that was in effect at the time.
+The `find` operation obtains the record id for an entry in a table.
+By default, `find` operations obtain the most recently added entry that matches the search criteria.
+The result must be unique.
+If the result is empty, the return value is None.
+If the result is non-unique, the search fails with the error "result is not unique".

+If the date and time have been changed using the `set_clock` operation, `find` operations obtain the record id that was in effect at the time.

 ## `set`

-The `set` operation implements changes to existing entries in a table but submitting a new entry with a more recent `created` date/time.
-A `set` operation does not change an existing record.
+The `set` operation implements changes to existing entries in a table.
+A set oeration inserts a new entry with a more recent `created` date/time.
+A `set` operation cannot change an existing record.

 # Non-conformant table operations